 “Like what?”
 I asked, always up for good stories and already thinking what a cool idea this might be for a documentary.

 “Well, I could tell you a lot of them!” she said.
-“Like the time I had a customer who brought me a whole bunch of her clothes to alter, but then never came back to pick them up!
+“Like the time I had a customer who brought me a whole bunch of clothes to alter, but then never came back to pick ’em up!
 And then, many months later, out of the blue, she finally stopped by.
 I asked her why it had taken her so long.
-And she told me she and her husband, who had a lot of money, had put in a contract to buy up someone’s family land for development.”
+And she told me her husband, who had a lot of money, had put in a contract to buy up someone’s family land for development.”

 Here Mary paused for dramatic effect.
-Knowing the subject of outsiders coming in and buying up mountain folk’s lands, especially if they were unable to pay the taxes on it, was a touchy one, I leaned in to listen even more closely.
+Knowing the subject of outsiders coming in and buying up mountain folk’s lands, especially if they were unable to pay their taxes on it, was a touchy one, I leaned in to listen even more closely.

 “And…?”
 I said, prompting her.